Jason-Whitmore/jpf/readme.md

 ## Overview

-JPF utilizes the Java object oriented programming paradigm to implement parameterized functions which allow users the ability to create, fit, evaluate, save, and load machine learning models using native Java.
+JPF utilizes the Java object oriented programming paradigm to implement parameterized functions.
+This package contains features which allow users the ability to create, fit, evaluate, save, and load machine learning models using native Java.

 Project start date: October 3rd, 2020